-In July, 2023, the Company filed a claim with the King's Bench of Manitoba against the Lessor, a former director and the former CEO who was also a former director for an interest in the Birtle Site (Note 20).
+During July 2023, the Company filed a claim at the King's Bench of Manitoba against the Lessor of the Birtle site, a former director, and the former CEO who is also a former director for an interest in the Birtle site.
+Due to the early-stage nature of these actions, neither the outcome nor damages can reasonably be assessed.

-NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE SIX MONTHS ENDED SEPTEMBER 30, 2023 AND 2022 (Expressed in Canadian dollars) (Unaudited)
+NOTES TO THE INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE NINE MONTHS ENDED DECEMBER 31, 2023 AND 2022 (Expressed in Canadian dollars) (Unaudited)